Booker Omole: Public speaking and advocacy

-Omole is recognised for his eloquent public speaking on issues such as corruption, social justice, anti-imperialism, and international solidarity.
-His speeches often connect local struggles of poverty, exploitation, corruption, and police brutality with global movements advocating for revolutionary change, anti-imperialism, and solidarity among working-class movements.
+Omole speaks on issues such as corruption, social justice, anti-imperialism, and international solidarity.
+His speeches connect local struggles of poverty, exploitation, corruption, and police brutality with global movements advocating for revolutionary change, anti-imperialism, and solidarity among working-class movements.
 He frequently appears as a pundit on platforms like Citizen TV, KTN and K24, articulating the struggles faced by Kenya's working class.

-He has also been an outspoken critic of Western imperialism, aligning himself with the Global South while expressing admiration for China's development model as an alternative path for African nations seeking to escape neo-colonial exploitation.
+Omole has also been a critic of Western imperialism, aligning himself with the Global South while expressing admiration for China's development model as an alternative path for African nations seeking to escape neo-colonial exploitation.